dinarrow/dinarrow.github.io/_posts/2018-10-02-format_functions.md

 ```

-Now we have obviously to write a new definition for the Time version of the function but the Date_Time version definition is exactly the same as it just calles the Time version in the same namespace.
+Now we have obviously to write a new definition for the Time version of the function but the Date_Time version definition is exactly the same as it just calles the Time version in the same namespace so it is just a copy.

 Similarly we can add the spaced versions by adding the namespace, copying and editing one definition